I’m a sucker for sexy bottled beverages at the grocery store.

 Once I realized I could make my own nutritious, seed-infused sippers, my mind spun with colorful creations.

-How about pineapple juice with lime and fresh ginger as a treat for your tummy and taste buds?
+How about mint, ginger, and lime as a treat for your tummy and taste buds?
 Or strawberry-basil lemonade to get a little spring in your step, and your cup?